Melody8988/Pet-Hotel-AngulalrJS/README.md

 ### Next Steps

-Features that I would like to add in the future:
+Features to add in the future:

 - [ ] More Angular Material for design
 - [ ] Keep track of visits (may need to add another table or two for this)
 - [ ] Add images for pets
 - [ ] Update pets and owners

-## Deployment

-Add additional notes about how to deploy this on a live system

 ## Author